BRRRR Strategy Case Study 2025: Turning $25K into a $1.2M Portfolio in Just 18 Months

 Goal: Financial independence through rental income

-Strategy Chosen: BRRRR – Buy, Rehab, Rent, Refinance, Repeat
+Strategy: BRRRR – Buy, Rehab, Rent, Refinance, Repeat

 Property #1 – The Starter Deal